-You will be surprised by how much information we have gathered even before we had a proper conversation.
+You will be surprised by how much information we had gathered even before we had a proper conversation.
 But of course, we won’t admit it.
 That’s another INFP secret.

 4. INFPs smile brighter, yet still ignore the person they like